Ambition North Wales: Governance

 Ambition North Wales is the sponsoring group and the decision-making local government body for the North Wales Growth Deal.
 Ambition North Wales considers and approves project business cases, and is responsible for the delivery of growth deal programmes and project boards, in line with the deal's aims and objectives.
 The board also was responsible for securing government funding for the growth deal during its bidding process.
 The board's Portfolio Management Office (PMO) is based in the Conwy Business Centre, in Llandudno Junction, Conwy County Borough.

 Ambition North Wales is composed of the six principal council leaders and chief executives, representatives from two further and two higher education (university) institutions and the Business Delivery Board, representing the private sector.
 Meetings of the board take place monthly.
 Gwynedd Council is the host authority, responsible for holding the meetings, and managing financial statements for the board.
-Councillor Dyfrig Siencyn, leader of Gwynedd Council is the Chair of the board, and Councillor Mark Pritchard, leader of Wrexham County Borough Council as Vice-chair.
+Councillor Dyfrig Siencyn, leader of Gwynedd Council was the initial chair of the board, and Councillor Mark Pritchard, leader of Wrexham County Borough Council as Vice-chair.
 Voting rights of the board are only reserved for council leaders.
+These passed to the North Wales Corporate Joint Committee when it was later established.
+Alwen Williams is the Chief Executive as of 2026.

 An Executive Support Group (or Portfolio Board) was established to act as an advisory body to the board and is composed of senior officers of the partner organisations in the partnership to assist in the development and delivery of the deal's various projects.

 In December 2021, it was agreed that the functions of Ambition North Wales, which were at the time carried out by joint committee known as the North Wales Economic Ambition Board, would be absorbed into the newly formed North Wales Corporate Joint Committee, with a subcommittee being formed to carry out the statutory functions of an Economic Ambition Board.